Skip to Content

 Example message flow:

-Real-time events (telemetry, injection alerts, agent status) are broadcast automatically to all connected clients.
+Real-time events (telemetry, injection alerts, agent status, runtime audit events) are broadcast automatically to all connected clients.

 Single Binary

 The web panel’s static assets (HTML, CSS, JS) are embedded in the Go binary using //go:embed.
-No external web server needed — vulpineos --serve starts the kernel, foxbridge CDP proxy, and web panel from a single binary.
+No external web server is needed — vulpineos panel and vulpineos serve both start the kernel, foxbridge CDP proxy, and web panel from a single binary.

 See also